LigaMoon/Astro/README.md

     - [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code)
     - [Mastering Markdown](https://guides.github.com/features/mastering-markdown/)
     - List of [emoji markdown](https://gist.github.com/rxaviers/7360908)
+    - I used the structure of my last projects [README](https://github.com/liigalized/MS1_boredom_guide) file and re-used the write-up elements that were repeated in this project.
 - The history of Astronomy content was inspired by[Wikipedia](https://en.wikipedia.org/wiki/Astronomy) and [Sky and Telescope](https://skyandtelescope.org/astronomy-resources/whats-difference-astrology-vs-astronomy/).
 - The history of Astrology content was inspired by [Wikipedia](https://en.wikipedia.org/wiki/Astrology) and [Wtamu](https://wtamu.edu/~cbaird/sq/2013/03/23/how-does-astrology-work/).
 - The Connection between both fields' content was inspired by [Interesting Engineering](https://interestingengineering.com/astrology-vs-astronomy-whats-the-difference) and [Wikipedia](https://en.wikipedia.org/wiki/Astrology_and_astronomy).